A $\sqrt{2}$-accelerated FISTA for composite strongly convex problems: Abstract

 \section{Abstract}

-In this paper, we propose a novel accelerated forward-backward splitting algorithm for minimizing convex composite functions, written as the sum of a smooth function and a (possibly) nonsmooth function.
-When the objective function is strongly convex, the method attains, to the best of our knowledge, the fastest known convergence rate, yielding a simultaneous linear and sublinear nonasymptotic bound.
-Our convergence analysis remains valid even when one of the two terms is only weakly convex (while the sum remains convex).
-The algorithm is derived by discretizing a continuous-time model of the Information-Theoretic Exact Method (ITEM), which is the optimal method for unconstrained strongly convex minimization.
+{ In this paper, we propose a novel accelerated forward-backward splitting algorithm for minimizing composite convex functions expressed as the sum of a smooth function and a possibly nonsmooth function.
+When the composite objective is strongly convex, the proposed method achieves a linear convergence rate in objective value that improves the leading constant in the exponent by a factor of $\sqrt{2}$ relative to FISTA and also improves upon the best previously known convergence rate for this problem class.
+Our convergence analysis remains valid even when one of the two component functions is weakly convex, provided that their sum remains convex.
+The proposed algorithm is derived by discretizing a continuous-time model of the Information-Theoretic Exact Method (ITEM), an optimal first-order method for unconstrained smooth strongly convex minimization. }